shlokashekhar/BrandLocation/Assignment Report.md

 - Closing Time

 #### Final Words
 My final product is a result of multiple trail processes till I found the method that worked for me.
 Web scraping can be done in a number of ways and this is just one of those methods.
-I had fun during this assigment, thank you.
+I had fun doing this assigment, thank you.